 This courses consists of 8 modules and therefore offers the best value for money when comparing other similar courses.
 This is the only practical course in South Africa which is internationally recognised and accredited.

 Upon completion of this course, each student will be able to competently train a dog to a basic standard of obedience and run effective and professional classes.
-This course runs over a three month period and one can join either the Wednesday morning or evening classes.
-Classes are held via live webinar to reach those students that are not near to our practical venues.
+This course runs over a three-month period on Wednesday evenings.
+Classes are held via live webinar (Zoom) to reach those students that are not near to our practical venues.

 This course is developed as a foundation course and includes an introduction to problem behaviours and aggression however it is not specialised on this subject.
 Further study in the area of Canine Behaviour would be necessary in order to specialise.

 The CBTI DIP requires the following criteria:

 - You can commit to Wednesday sessions over 3 months – see dates and times below.

 - You have additional time to read the subject specific literature and prepare your assignments.